Peter Urban (karate)

 Peter George Urban (August 14, 1934 – April 7, 2004) was an American martial artist.
 Called "The George Washington of American Karate" by Kick Illustrated magazine, and "The Godfather of American Goju" by Official Karate magazine.
 Urban was the founder of the karate style known as American GōJū Ryū Karate Do (USA GoJu Karate).
-He was one of only a small number of white students under Gōgen Yamaguchi, an early Japanese GōJū Ryū Sensei, Practitioner, and Instructor as well as the head of the style's organization, The GoJu Kai.
-Controversially, Urban created an American style of Gōjū-ryū without the permission of Yamaguchi who would not allow Urban to represent Japanese Karate in America as head representative for the GoJu Kai.
+He was one of only a small number of white students under Gōgen Yamaguchi, an early Japanese GōJū Ryū practitioner and instructor as well as the head of the style's organization, the Gōjū-Kai.
+Controversially, Urban created an American style of Gōjū-ryū without the permission of Yamaguchi who would not allow Urban to represent Japanese Karate in America as head representative for the Goju-Kai.

 Early life

 Urban was born in Jersey City Medical Center in Jersey City, New Jersey, on August 14, 1934.
-He lived a short while in Altoona, Pennsylvania, then was raised and educated in Union City, New Jersey, where as a boy he shined shoes and delivered the local newspaper, The Hudson Dispatch.
-At this point in his life he had shown an acute interest in the Martial Art Science of JiuJitsu and American boxing.
+He lived a short while in Altoona, Pennsylvania, then was raised and educated in Union City, New Jersey.
 He graduated from Emerson High School in Union City in 1952 and thereafter joined the United States Navy.